JoshuaMarkle/domjudge-aws-instructions/README.md

 # Setup DOMJudge Server With AWS

 This is a minimal install of the DOMJudge server.
 This will affect some of the choices made within this instruction set to try and minimize the cost of the server.
+The most minimal install will work best with under 20 teams and problems that do not require that much time to compute (smaller inputs and outputs).
+If you want to create a competition with computation heavy problems, you will have to select a more powerful EC2 (talked about later).

 > [!IMPORTANT]
 > Staying within the free tier is not possible because AWS charges the web traffic.
 It will cost a few cents in order to run the server for competitions but it will not be a large amount of money.
 Depending on the load, it will range from a few cents to a dollar per competition.

+## Commonly Used Terms

+Just a small list of things that you should know to fully understand this install

+- AWS: Amazon Web Services is a service by Amazon that offers cloud servers that will run all of the backend code to the DOMJudge
+- EC2: The name of the specific sever type that we are using on AWS.
+- DOM Server: All of the DOMJudge code that runs the server.
+It has its own dedicated EC2 in this install.
+- DOM Judge: All of the DOMJudge code that tests user submissions on the DOM Server.
+It has its own dedicated EC2 in this install.
+You can have as many judges as you need depending on the number of teams.

-## Make The Account
+## Creating The Account

-Go through the process to make a new account.
-This account needs to have a payment method in order for it to create EC2 instances.
+Go through the process to make a new AWS account on [https://aws.amazon.com/](https://aws.amazon.com/).
+This account is required to have a payment method attached in order for the ability to create EC2 instances.
 Go through the entire process of verifying your account.

 > [!NOTE]
 > This will take some time.
-After completing the verification process, you will have to wait an hour or two (up to 24h according to AWS)
+After completing the verification process, you will have to wait an hour or two (up to 24h according to AWS) for your account to be verified.

 ## Make The Instance

-On the homepage in the first widget, click on the EC2 and this will bring you to the EC2 page.
-Create An Instance to host the actual DOMJudge.
+On the homepage in the first widget, click on EC2.
+This will bring you to a page with all of your EC2 instances.
+Create An Instance to host the actual DOM Server.

-For this example installation, the instance will be:
+For this minimal installation, the instance will be:

+- Named: DOMServer
-- A ubuntu operating sysetem
+- A Ubuntu Operating Sysetem
-- t2.micro processor
+- t2.micro Processor
 - 12GB (GP2)

 > [!IMPORTANT]
 > The actual EC2 will depend on your specific needs.
 This is a minimal installation that attemps to stay as cheap as possible.
-It also assumes very simple problems that have a relatively small input and output (smaller storage needed)
+If you are going to have a bunch of competitions at once with a lot of problems, it might be a good idea to select more storage space.
+(Anything under 30GB is within the free tier)

-Create a RSA keypair (pem) and store it in a safe location on your computer (You will use this later to ssh into the server).
+Make sure to create a RSA keypair (pem) and store it in a safe location on your computer.
+You will use this later to ssh into the server.
+I named mine DOMJudge.

-As for the network settings, allow SSH traffic from any IP (This is not good practice but this is convient).
-If you aren't comfortable by that, you can set it to your computer's unique IP address so only you can login.
+As for the network settings, allow SSH traffic from any IP (This is not good practice but this is convient for me).
+If you aren't comfortable by that, you can set it to your computer's unique IP address so only you can ssh from that specfic computer.
 You will need to set the web traffic to true for both HTTPS and HTTP.

 ## Setup the Database

 Now that the EC2 Instance has been created, we can now ssh into the server.
-Go to the actual EC2 instance in AWS probably under my EC2 instances or something.
-Here you can find the public IP.
+Go to the the EC2 Instances page on AWS.
+Here you can click on your EC2 for find the public IP.

 SSH into the server to start installing

 ```
-ssh -i /path/to/pemFile ubuntu@public_ip_address_of_EC2
+ssh -i /path/to/pemFile.pem ubuntu@public_ip_address_of_EC2
 ```

+Example: `ssh -i DomJudge.pem ubuntu@169.254.369.254`

 ## Update Server

 > [!WARNING]
 > The dependencies will not work correctly without an update to the system.

+> [!NOTE]
+> If you chose an operating system other than Ubuntu, this might look different depending on the OS you chose

 ```
 sudo apt update